Convert Kilogram-force-centimeters to Kilonewton-meters

 How do I convert Kilogram-force-centimeters to Kilonewton-meters?

-A legacy metric unit of torque equal to one kilogram-force applied at a one-centimeter lever arm (about 0.
+A legacy metric unit of torque equal to one kilogram-force applied at a one-centimeter lever arm (exactly 0.
 To convert Kilogram-force-centimeters to Kilonewton-meters, multiply by 9.8067e-5.
 For example, 25 kgf·cm equals 0.00245166 kN·m.

 How many Kilonewton-meters are in 1 Kilogram-force-centimeter?